jgato/jgato/random_docs/Red_Hat_serving_models.md

-*Disclaimer: this is just me playing with some interal services on Red Hat, to help us play and learn about different usages of AI LLM models*
+*Disclaimer: this is just me playing with some internal services on Red Hat, to help us play and learn about different usages of AI LLM models*

-# Playing with RedHatservingmodels
+# Integrating Red Hat and IBM AI tools

-Recently, Red Hat is providing internally different tools and infrastructure, to allow us to play and learn on different activities related to AI.
+Recently, Red Hat/Ibm are providing different AI models, tools and infrastructure.
+This allow us (internally, but also for customer and partners) to play and learn on different activities related to AI.
 Through an internal platform I asked for some infrastructure to allocate an AI model that I can use on my daily duties.
-Or at least, I wanted to experiment.
+Or at least, to experiment.
 Something that seems a funny thing to do on a #LearningDay.

+Why these services?
+It would be a long story, but could be summarized as: privacy, performance and scale.
+Privacy, because maybe you dont want to interact (and send your data) to a model running who knows where.
+Oka, now I am doing it, but I could deployed it with RHEL or Openshift.
+I dont have enough servers, neither GPU,so I trust this private serving ;).
+Performance and scale: for this demo I will not need to scale, but I dont want to wait several seconds for every request.

+So, the services I am using for learning and demoing are the base,   that later would enable to build real production projects.
+But this is out of a #learningday.

-Because of this is an internal platform the process of registering and getting the infrastructure is not covered here.
+> Because I am using an internal platform, the process of registering and getting the infrastructure is not covered here.
 If you are a Red Hat colleague, I started [here](https://developer.models.corp.redhat.com).

-At the end you will end-up with an endpoint and an api-key (as other many platforms) to interact with it.
-I could even run it locally (but lack of GPU and good performance), or try Openshift AI serving (maybe for other day, and anyway, I dont have servers with GPU).

-In our case, the API_BASE would be something like:
+At the end, what I will get it is a model, an endpoint and an api key.
+For the endpoint, something like:

 ```
 https://granite-3-2-8b-instruct--apicast-staging.apps.i....paas.redhat.com:443/v1/
 ```

-Notice this url will then serve it with `/v1/completions` or `v1/chat/completions`.
+Notice this url will serve the model with routes as: `/v1/completions` or `v1/chat/completions`.
+Because, the servers export the models using the OpenAI API.

-I also have the model name to be used, in our case something like `/data/granite-3.2-8b-instruct` or `ibm-granite/granite-3.2-8b-instruct`.
+I also have selected the IBM Granite model.
+So, I have a model name `/data/granite-3.2-8b-instruct` or `ibm-granite/granite-3.2-8b-instruct`.
+To be used in the requests.
 Notice the difference on the starting with or without `/`.
 Both formats are correct.

-With the endpoint, the model and the key we can just curl:
+With the endpoint, the model name and the key we can just curl the model.
+Easy and quick:

 ```bash
 > curl -sH "Content-Type: application/json"\